-3.11.
+3.10.
 A landbank is a stock of planning permissions for mineral extraction which are calculated by dividing permitted reserves by the apportionment / provision figure.
 National planning policy requires landbanks of at least seven years for sand and gravel to be maintained.
-Approximate landbanks for sand and gravel for Milton Keynes as of 31 December 2013 are shown in Table 7.
+Approximate landbanks for sand and gravel for Milton Keynes as of 31 December 2014 are shown in Table 8.

-Table 7: Landbanks for sand and gravel in Milton Keynes in 2013
+Table 8: Landbanks for sand and gravel in Milton Keynes in 2014

-Adopted MLP apportionment rate (2006) Emerging MLP provision rate 10 year average sales provsion rate 3 year average sales provision rate Annual apportionment / provision rate (Mtpa) 0.12 0.17 0.12 0.14 Permitted reserves (as at 31/12/13) (Mt) С С С С Landbanks (rounded to full years) 6 4 6 5
+Adopted MLP apportionment rate (2006) Emerging MLP provision rate 10 year average sales provision rate (2005 - 2014) 3 year average sales provision rate (2012 - 2014) Annual apportionment / provision rate (Mtpa) 0.12 0.17 0.13 0.11 Permitted reserves (as at 31/12/14) (Mt) С С С С Landbanks (rounded to full years) 8 6 8 9

-^{}Figure derived from the South East Plan Regional Strategy (2009) (now abolished) which apportioned a regional figure for sand and gravel supply between MPAs in the South East region.
+^{}Figure derived from the South East Plan Regional Strategy (2009) (now abolished), which apportioned a regional figure for sand and gravel supply between MPAs in the South East region.
 This 'apportionment' approach has now been superseded by the 'provision' approach as outlined in the NPPF.

-3.12.
+- 3.11.
 Milton Keynes has a history of not meeting landbank figures for sand and gravel.
-Under every apportionment / provision rate there are not enough reserves needed to meet the minimum seven year landbank requirement.
-Naturally, more reserves are needed to meet the seven year landbank with
+Under the emerging MLP provision rate there are not enough reserves remaining to meet the minimum seven-year landbank requirement. - 3.12.
+No landbanks have previously been required to be maintained for limestone as no apportionment figure was adopted, and this will continue to be the case.

-^{}Based on 10 year average sales 2004 - 2013.
+^{}Based on the three-year average sales 2010 - 2012.